The Witches (2020 film): Plot

 Fleeing to the hotel room where Charlie and his grandmother are staying, they tell Agatha about the witches' plan and discover that the Grand High Witch is staying in the hotel room below them and that Daisy was once an orphaned young human girl named Mary turned into a mouse by a witch.

 Charlie, Bruno, and Mary devise a plan to get a bottle of the potion so that Agatha can devise a cure to turn them back into children.
-The plan to get the potion is successful, but since she is unable to create a cure, they instead decide to put the potion into a broth of pea soup which will be given to the witches during their dinner.
-All the witches drink the soup except the Grand High Witch, who realizes that she met Agatha before; she was the witch who turned Alice into a chicken.
+The plan to get the potion is successful, but as she is unable to create a cure, they instead decide to put the potion into a broth of pea soup which will be given to the witches during their dinner.

+All the witches drink the soup except the Grand High Witch, who realizes that she met Agatha before, as she was the witch who turned Alice into a chicken.
 While the mice steal the Grand High Witch's room key, the witches all begin turning into rats, and chaos ensues.

 After she and the mice flee to the Grand High Witch's room, Agatha starts to collect all the potions to destroy them.
-The Grand High Witch finds Agatha, and tries killing her, but the mice intervene and trick the Grand High Witch into swallowing her own potion, transforming her into a rat.
-As Grand High Witch furiously tries to kill Charlie, Bruno, and Mary, they trap her in an ice bucket and prevent her from escaping.
+The Grand High Witch finds and tries to kill her, but instead the mice intervene, tricking the witch into swallowing her own potion, transforming her into a rat.
+They trap her in an ice bucket to prevent her from escaping.
 Before they leave the room, Agatha takes the Grand High Witch's trunk full of money and also releases her cat Hades from its cage.
-As they close the door, Hades attacks and kills The Grand High Witch.
+As they close the door, Hades attacks the Grand High Witch.

-Since his parents can no longer accept him, Bruno joins Mary, Charlie, and Agatha to go home with The Grand High Witch's trunk and become a family.
-Years later, Charlie and Agatha advise young children to eradicate the witches.
+As his parents can no longer accept him, Bruno joins Mary, Charlie, and Agatha to go home with The Grand High Witch's trunk and become a family.
+Over the following years, Charlie and Agatha travel the world over, advising young children to eradicate the witches.